NetzwergX/netzwergx.github.io/_posts/2013-02-21-note-to-self-literal-is-now-raw.md

 ---
-title: Note to self: literal is now raw
+title: "Note to self: literal is now raw"
 layout: article
 excerpt: As of the last update to GitHub Pages, the literal tag is now raw.
 categories: Notes to self